FAQs

 What does coaching with Aim Forward involve?

-– transform your strategies into lasting habits
+– transform their strategies into lasting habits

-– coaching (you set the goals)
+– coaching (the employee sets the goals)

 – mentoring (we provide expertise and guidance)